The Daily Stoic (FREE PDF)

 teachers.
 Despite everything, these extraordinary archives have been preserved for more than two thousand years.

 What do they say?
 Could these old and obscure articles contain anything relevant to modern life?
-The answer is of course yes.
+The answer is, of course, yes.
 It contains some of the greatest wisdom in world history.

 Stoicism is neither known nor understood except by the most intelligent people.
-In fact, it is difficult to find a more misused word in the English language than the word “Stoic.”
+In fact, it is difficult to find a more misused word in the English language than the word “stoic.”
 For ordinary people, this lifestyle has become the epitome of the action-oriented, life-changing paradigm of “sentimentality.”
 Since the mere mention of philosophy is frightening and boring, the above “Stoic philosophy” seems like the last thing anyone wants to learn, let alone be urgent in daily life.

 What a sad tragedy for philosophy, which Arthur Schopenhauer, one of its occasional critics, defined as “the highest point a man can reach only by using his intellectual powers.

-” Our aim with this book is to restore Stoicism to its rightful place as a tool for self-confidence, perseverance, and wisdom: something you use to live a meaningful life rather than a kind of discovery.
+”Our aim with this book is to restore Stoicism to its rightful place as a tool for self-confidence, perseverance, and wisdom: something you use to live a meaningful life rather than a kind of discovery.

-What did all these great men and women find in Stoicism that others did not?
+What did all these outstanding men and women find in Stoicism that others did not?
 Party.
-While scholars often dismiss Stoicism as an age-old method for modest gain, practitioners around the world have discovered that it offers great power and strength in their complex lives.
+While scholars often dismiss Stoicism as an age-old method for modest gain, practitioners around the world have discovered that it offers immense power and strength in their complex lives.
 When journalist and Civil War veteran Ambrose Bierce told a young writer that studying the Stoics would teach him “how to be a valued guest at God’s table,” or when painter Eugène Delacroix (famous for his painting Liberty Leading the People), they secretly called it “religious comfort.”
-Such was the courage of Colonel Thomas Wentworth Higginson, commander of the first all-black regiment in the United States.
+Such was the courage of Colonel Thomas Wentworth Higginson, commander of the first all-Black regiment in the United States.
 Q. The Civil War also constitutes one of Epictetus’ most memorable narratives.
-Southern entrepreneur and author William Alexander Percy, who spearheaded relief efforts during the Great Flood of 1927, had a point when talking about Stoicism: “When all is lost, it is over quickly.
-“Just as author and investor Tim Ferriss said grit is a “high-performance system” (other major leaders, such as Jonathan Newhouse, CEO of Condé Nast International, agreed).But it is on the battlefield that Stoicism is best prepared.
-What was the name of Captain James Stockdale (a future Medal of Honor recipient) who was tortured and imprisoned for ten years in Vietnam in 1965?
+Southern entrepreneur and author William Alexander Percy, who spearheaded relief efforts during the Great Flood of 1927, had a point when talking about stoicism: “When all is lost, it is over quickly.“ Just as author and investor Tim Ferriss said, grit is a “high-performance system” (other major leaders, such as Jonathan Newhouse, CEO of Condé Nast International, agreed).
+However, the battlefield is where Stoicism excels.
+In 1965, Captain James Stockdale, a future Medal of Honor recipient, endured ten years of torture and imprisonment in Vietnam.
 Epictetus.
-Just as Frederick the Great was said to have gone to war with stoic deeds in his pocket, so did General James “Mad Dog” Mattis, Commander in Chief of the Marine Corps, who took the meditations of Marcus Aurelius with him.
-Mission to the Persian Gulf, Afghanistan and Iraq.
-Again, they were practitioners, not teachers, and as a practical philosophy they found Stoicism well suited to their purposes.
+Similar to Frederick the Great, General James “Mad Dog” Mattis, the Commander in Chief of the Marine Corps, embarked on war with the stoic deeds of Marcus Aurelius in his pocket.
+Mission to the Persian Gulf, Afghanistan, and Iraq.
+Again, they were practitioners, not teachers, and they found Stoicism to be a practical philosophy well suited to their purposes.

-ISSUE FROM GREECE TO DAY Stoicism was a philosophical school founded in Athens by Zeno of Citium in the early 3rd century BC.
+ISSUE FROM GREECE TO DAY Zeno of Citium founded the philosophical school of stoicism in Athens in the early 3rd century BC.
 Its name comes from the Greek word stoa, meaning veranda, because Zeno first taught his students here.
 Philosophy claims that virtue (basically meaning the four cardinal virtues of temperance, courage, justice, and wisdom) is happiness, and that it is our perception of things (not the things themselves) that causes most problems.
 Stoicism teaches that we cannot control or trust anything outside of what Epictetus called “our own choice”: our ability to use our own reason to choose how to categorize external events, how to respond to them, and how to relate to them.

 Early Stoicism was as close to a complete philosophy as other ancient schools whose names may sound familiar: Epicureanism.